Romancing SaGa 2: Development

 Kawazu wrote the scenario in parallel to the gameplay system development, with some planned story elements needing to be dropped due to cartridge limitations.
-Changing from the multiple disparate protagonists of Romancing SaGa, the narrative and gameplay instead focused on a ruling dynasty over several generations.
 Written as a traditional fantasy, the narrative was designed to advance based on the number and order of bosses defeated, with almost all other elements being a wide selection that player could choose from freely.
-The Seven Heroes were portrayed in-game as former allies who had drifted apart to pursue their own goals in subsequent years.
-Subier was the first of the Seven Heroes to be created, with his name being a double meaning pun on the Japanese god Ebisu and the Ebisu neighbourhood where Square was based.
+The Seven Heroes were added late into development as a clear end goal for the Inheritence mechanic to be built around.
+Their concept and number drew inspiration from the Seven Lucky Gods.
+Kawazu described them as former allies who had drifted apart to pursue their own goals.
+The leader Subier was the first of the Seven Heroes created, with his name being a double meaning pun on the Japanese god Ebisu and the Ebisu neighbourhood where Square was based.
 The names of male members in the Japanese versions were anagrams of station names along the Yamanote Line.
 The one female member Rocbouquet was a challenge, with Kawazu eventually making her name an anagram of Ikebukuro, a commercial center in Tokyo.
-Their concept and number drew inspiration from the Seven Lucky Gods.

-As with other SaGa titles, the gameplay mechanics were laid out first before the storyline and worldview, with the leading mechanic this time being the inheritance of skills through a lineage.
-The inheritance mechanic was part of a scrapped concept for the original SaGa.
-The central concept was that while the game's ending was set, what happened during the intervening millennium of history was up to the player.
-As with other entries, the gameplay was designed to be open-ended and influenced a great deal by player choices.
-Kobayashi was surprised at hearing of a sequel to Romancing SaGa, and being asked back to design the cast.
-Compared to her book illustrations with at most six characters, Romancing SaGa 2 had dozens of characters to design.
-She began with characters from the Avalon Empire, particularly the first two rulers Leon and Gerard.
-Leon was originally designed with dark skin and a dour look, but this was scrapped, with the current version being designed around a long-haired flamboyant type.
-Gerard's role and personality resulted in a more youthful and "boyish" design, though she had hoped to design a more unconventional protagonist after her work on Romancing SaGa.
+In addition to being surprised a Romancing SaGa sequel was being produced, Kobayashi was surprised she was asked to design the cast once again.
+Kawazu began working with Kobayashi on designing the characters six months into the game's production, with some draft designs already turned into pixel art.
+Gerard's design was one the earliest to be completed, with his pixel art version influencing Kobayashi's artwork.
+Compared to her book illustrations, which had at most six characters, Romancing SaGa 2 had dozens of characters to design.
+She began with characters from the Avalon Empire, particularly the first two rulers: Leon and Gerard.
+Leon was originally designed with dark skin and a dour look.
+This design was scrapped in favor of the current version designed around a long-haired flamboyant type.
+Gerard's role and personality resulted in a more youthful and "boyish" design; although she had hoped to design a more unconventional protagonist after her work on Romancing SaGa.
 Her favorite character designs were the more challenging ones, such as the android character Coppelia.
+Kazuyuki Ikumori acted as graphic designer, with his work focusing on background environments as well as the opening and ending sequences.